Are You Eligible?

 AICP Certification Eligibility Requirements

-* The education may be obtained before, during, or after the experience.
+- The degree may be obtained before, during, or after planning experience is obtained.

-** Accredited degrees have been determined by the Planning Accreditation Board to meet standards approved by the American Institute of Certified Planners and the Association of Collegiate Schools of Planning or recognized by the Canadian Institute of Planners.
+- Accredited degrees have been determined by the Planning Accreditation Board to meet standards approved by the American Institute of Certified Planners and the Association of Collegiate Schools of Planning or accredited by the Professional Standards Board (PSB) for Planning in Canada.
 AICP gives educational credit to applicants holding these degrees if the degree was received (1) during the period the university has been accredited (or previously recognized), and (2) by the time that an application for membership is filed.
 If you are unsure about the status of your planning degree, consult the Planning Accreditation Board's list or contact AICP.